osmannyildiz/Turbin3BuildersCoursePrerequisites/README.md

 In order to be eligible for the Turbin3 Builders Course, we are required to interact with a program that's already deployed on the devnet.
 For this, we need the program's IDL (Interface Definition Language), which contains all the necessary information to use the program.

-This will run the `complete` method of the program, giving my GitHub username as an argument.
+This will call the `complete` method of the on-chain program, giving my GitHub username as an argument.

 ```sh
 npm run enroll